-Verification Process of Your Aadhaar Card?
+Verification Process of Your Aadhaar Card

 To verify your Aadhaar card online, it is essential for you to have your Aadhaar number or the UID.
 The basic steps that you need to follow for Aadhaar card online verification are as follows:

-Step 7.
-Click on Submit.
+Step 7: Click on “Proceed to Verify”

 Step 1: Visit UIDAI’s website

-Step 2: Click on the “Verify Aadhaar Number” option under the “Aadhaar Services” section.
+Step 2: Click on the “Verify Aadhaar Number” option under the “Aadhaar Services” section

-Step 4: Enter your 12-digit Aadhaar number and the security code in boxes provided on the page.
+Step 4: Enter your 12-digit Aadhaar number and the security code in boxes provided on the page

-Step 5: Now click on the “Verify” button to know that your aadhaar card is active or deactivated.
+Step 5: Now click on the “Verify” button to know that your aadhaar card is active or deactivated

 Step 6: If your Aadhaar is active, a message will be displayed stating “Aadhaar Verification Completes!”

-Step 8: Other details such as your age band, gender, state and mobile number will also be mentioned.
+Step 8: Other details such as your age band, gender, state and mobile number will also be mentioned

-Why Aadhaar Card Verification is Necessary?
+Why is Aadhaar Card Verification Necessary?

-- With the help of the simple verification process, you can not only ensure your Aadhaar card is original but also if the details are correct.
+- With the help of the simple verification process, you can not only ensure your Aadhaar card is original, but also if the details are correct

-- If you fail to verify your Aadhaar card there is a high probability that someone might be misusing a copy of your card and this will fail the entire purpose to have a card.
+- If you fail to verify your Aadhaar card, there is a high probability that someone might be misusing a copy of your card and this will fail the entire purpose to have a card

-- If your Aadhaar card exists and has been issued, it will be displayed on the screen.
+- If your Aadhaar card exists and has been issued, it will be displayed on the screen

-Why is Aadhaar Card Verification Important?
+Advantages of Aadhaar Card Verification

-The main aim to introduce the card was to have a single document which will work as both identity and address proof.
-The Aadhaar card should not be and cannot be treated as a proof of citizenship of India.
-From the time the card was introduced to the present times, the Aadhaar card has become very useful and it can be used in many places and is no mere just an identity proof.
-Some of the advantages of having an Aadhaar card verification are as follows:
+The main aim of introducing the card was to have a single document which will work as both identity and address proof.
+The Aadhaar card should not be and cannot be treated as the proof of citizenship of India.
+From the time the card was introduced to the present times, the Aadhaar card has become very useful and it can be used in many places and is not just an identity proof.

 - Using your Aadhaar card you can get a digital life certificate and this reduces all physical work needed to get pension.